zupo/dotfiles/README.md

 ## Updating

+To update to the latest release in the currently used channel, run `nix flake update` followed by `nixre`.

 When a new nixpkgs channel is released, do the following:
 * update the `nixpkgs.url` input in `flake.nix` to the new channel
 * run `darwin-rebuild check --flake ~/.dotfiles#zbook`